 View this post on Instagram

-At first, Joanna Cassidy might have donned the belt of power, but Lynda Carter ended up the Amazing Amazon in the Wonder Woman cast.
-She brought a lot of organic power to the show thanks to her athletic background.
+At first, Joanna Cassidy (star of the live action Saturday morning superhero series The Secrets of Isis) might have donned the belt of power, but Lynda Carter ended up the Amazing Amazon in the Wonder Woman cast.
+She brought a lot of natural strength to the show thanks to her athletic background.
 In fact, during a scene where Wonder Woman hangs from a helicopter, Carter actually does that stunt herself.
 Additionally, Diana’s spinning transformation was her idea.
 Looking closely shows dance’s influence; it’s definitely a ballerina’s spin with how she keeps her eyes focused on one spot to not get dizzy.
-This spin ended up appearing in the cartoon Justice League Unlimited as well as the comics.
+This spin ended up appearing in the cartoons Challenge of the Super Friends and The Super Powers Team: Galactic Guardians as well as the comics.
 Her answer to an iconic move for Diana’s transformation proved perfect.

 After leaving her mark on DC Comics (and becoming one of the top 50 people to make the company so great), Carter returned to her musical roots.
-She switched between singing and acting, even landing the title role in the biographical film Rita Hayworth: The Love Goddess.
+She switched between singing and acting, even landing the title role in the biographical film Rita Hayworth: The Love Goddess and starring in numerous TV movies.
 Also, blink and you’ll miss her in the original 1-800 CONTACTS commercial, back when it was Lens Express.

-Through brief work with Loni Anderson in Partners in Crime, Carter had to be her own hero while battling alcohol addiction.
-Her efforts proved fruitful because she was able to continue rocking the stage (with her daughter) and screen, including a cameo in Wonder Woman 1984.
+Through brief work with Loni Anderson in Partners in Crime, Carter, 71, had to be her own hero while battling alcohol addiction.
+Her efforts proved fruitful, because she was able to continue rocking the stage (with her daughter) and screen, including a cameo in Wonder Woman 1984.
 She has everything in order and acts as an advocate for several human rights causes.
 What a true hero!